Don’t Let This Post-Election Market Shock Blindside You

 And right now, I’m particularly excited about one model in particular…

 It took hundreds of thousands of dollars to develop.
-And up to recently, it’s been directly accessible only to large institutional investors and money managers for high-net-worth clients.
+And up until recently, it’s been directly accessible only to large institutional investors and money managers for high-net-worth clients.

 But I’m bringing it to everyday investors like you before Election Day… to target the biggest profit opportunities that most investors can’t see ahead of time.